Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

 - On Monday, August 2nd, Michael R. Long sold 2,000 shares of Usio stock.
 The stock was sold at an average price of $5.65, for a total transaction of $11,300.00.

-Separately, Zacks Investment Research upgraded shares of Usio from a “hold” rating to a “buy” rating and set a $5.75 price objective on the stock in a research note on Wednesday, August 25th.
+Separately, Zacks Investment Research lowered shares of Usio from a “buy” rating to a “hold” rating in a research note on Thursday.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-LPL Financial LLC acquired a new stake in shares of Usio in the 2nd quarter valued at approximately $64,000.
-Virtu Financial LLC bought a new position in Usio in the 2nd quarter valued at approximately $78,000.
-Millennium Management LLC bought a new position in Usio in the 1st quarter valued at approximately $126,000.
-State Street Corp bought a new position in Usio in the 2nd quarter valued at approximately $165,000.
-Finally, Citadel Advisors LLC raised its holdings in Usio by 26.7% in the 1st quarter.
-Citadel Advisors LLC now owns 29,474 shares of the company’s stock valued at $189,000 after buying an additional 6,220 shares during the last quarter.
-Institutional investors own 18.90% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+BlackRock Inc. raised its stake in Usio by 25.4% during the 1st quarter.
+BlackRock Inc. now owns 46,756 shares of the company’s stock valued at $300,000 after purchasing an additional 9,481 shares during the last quarter.
+Geode Capital Management LLC raised its stake in shares of Usio by 102.2% in the 1st quarter.
+Geode Capital Management LLC now owns 128,445 shares of the company’s stock valued at $824,000 after buying an additional 64,921 shares in the last quarter.
+Northern Trust Corp raised its stake in shares of Usio by 122.7% in the 1st quarter.
+Northern Trust Corp now owns 34,532 shares of the company’s stock valued at $222,000 after buying an additional 19,025 shares in the last quarter.
+Dimensional Fund Advisors LP acquired a new position in shares of Usio in the 1st quarter valued at $239,000.
+Finally, Parian Global Management LP raised its stake in shares of Usio by 108.9% in the 1st quarter.
+Parian Global Management LP now owns 1,697,979 shares of the company’s stock valued at $10,901,000 after buying an additional 885,035 shares in the last quarter.
+18.90% of the stock is owned by institutional investors and hedge funds.

 Usio Company Profile